The City of Cambridge

 The city hosts excellent annual festivals of science, history, beer, music (Folk, Classical, Rock & “Pop in the Park”), film, literature and Shakespeare.

 We hope you enjoy your stay in this famous and beautiful city.
 During the day you will be able to visit some of the historic university colleges, museums and parks, as well as a wide range of shops and markets where you can buy souvenirs and presents.
 At night there are cinemas, theatres, pubs, cafes and clubs to enjoy.
 We will give you a guided walking tour to show you where you can find some of the main attractions.
-Be sure to take advantage of the many activities we offer after classes to experience Cambridge culture.
+Be sure to take advantage of the many activities available to experience Cambridge culture.